royaltm/spectrusty-tutorial/README.md

 Example programs from the [tutorial] for building your own emulators with the [SPECTRUSTY] library.

-This supplementary repository contains Rust crate with sources built from each of the tutorial steps.
+This supplementary repository contains Rust crate with sources built from each step of the tutorial.

 [![ZX Spectrum keyboard layout][keyboard]][keyboard]